samlinville/hugo-sammy/content/_index.md

 draft: false
 emoji:
 ---
-I'm a product designer and strategist with a heart for enterprise.
+I'm an aspiring product manager with a heart for enterprise.
 Right now, I'm getting my MBA at Stanford.
 In my free time, I enjoy cooking, crosswords, and tending to my homelab.